Fardin-Data/Covid-19-India-Analysis/README.md

+# Covid-19 India Analysis

 ## Introduction
-The COVID-19 pandemic has profoundly impacted public health.
-This project aims to provide valuable insights into the pandemic's progression in India, helping with decision-making and resource allocation.
+The COVID-19 pandemic has had a profound impact on public health, and understanding the data is crucial for decision-making and resource allocation.
+This project, assigned by our training institution "Masai" with a tight 7-day deadline, aims to provide valuable insights and create a data-driven dashboard to aid in understanding the pandemic's progression and its effects on different regions of India.

 ## Problem Statement
 - Extract COVID-19 data for India using Python and the `requests` module.